 We’ve seen that you can grant and revoke permissions, like Full Disk Access, in System Settings.

-But what are you suspicious about a particular app?
-Or want to quickly say no to many permissions requests?
-The app we’ve just mentioned, CleanMyMac X, has a nice tool for that, but sadly not widely known:
+But what if you are suspicious about a particular app?
+Or want to quickly say no to many permission requests?
+The app we’ve just mentioned, CleanMyMac, has a nice tool for that, but sadly not widely known:

-- If you have CleanMyMac X, click on the Privacy tab from the sidebar.
+• If you have CleanMyMac, click the Protection tab from the sidebar > Scan.

 Voila!
 Now you can see which app can do what.
 Apparently, many apps will have more permissions than you thought.